KirillYushkevich/NET.S.2019.Dremliug/NET.S.2019.Dremliug.13/Readme.md

-1. Generic Queue.
+1. `Generic Queue`.
     - Create a generic Queue class that provides the basic operations of the Queue data structure.
     - Define an iterator over the collection without using *yield* keyword.
     - Add unit-tests.

-2. Generic Matrixes: Square, Symmetric, Diagonal.
+2. `Generic Matrixes`: Square, Symmetric, Diagonal.
     - Create a generic classes that represent Square, Symmetric and Diagonal matrixes.
     - Add an Event which is raised when any matrix element was changed.
     - Extend functionality of class system with a way to find a Sum of two matrixes.
     - Add unit tests.

-3. Generic Binary Search Tree.
+3. `Generic Binary Search Tree`.
     - Create a generic Binary Search Tree class.
     - Provide an option to use custom sort order.
     - Implement three ways for traversing the tree: Inorder, Preorder and Postorder.
 Use *yield* to define an iterator.